himanshuverma544/Ecommerce-Web-App/plan.md

 1. Authentication:

 i.
-Authenticate user using JWT. ii.
-On Sign Up check for all validations and then create the user in database.
+Authenticate the user using JWT. ii.
+On Sign Up check for all validations and then create the user in the database.

 > Query: INSERT INTO users ( first_name, last_name, email, password ) VALUES ( $first_name, $last_name, $email, $hashedPassword);